Create Your Future: Sprite Inspires Multicultural Youth to Make Their Voices Heard Via Inclusive Voter Education Program With Help From Cultural Tastemakers

 "We hope to help make voting cool and inspire participation in the electoral process – not just at the top of the ballot during such an historic election year, but for all national, state and local races," Henry said.

-Fans are encouraged to share their reasons for voting on Twitter, Snapchat and YouTube by tagging @Sprite with #CreateYourFuture and visit Sprite.com for more information on the creators and their custom art pieces inspired by each of the creators' personal reasons to vote.
+Fans are encouraged to share their reasons for voting on Twitter, Snapchat and YouTube by tagging @Sprite with #CreateYourFuture and visit sprite.com/createyourfuture for more information on the creators and their custom art pieces inspired by each of the creators' personal reasons to vote.
 A fully integrated marketing campaign (IMC) will support the "Create Your Future" initiative with new TV creative premiering during the 2020 BET Hip Hop Awards on October 27, as well as online, social, and out-of-home, mobile and streaming audio advertising.

 The Coca-Cola Company is committed to making sure all Americans are able to vote in this year's election – from producing state-by-state voting guides for all U.S. system employees and creating non-partisan volunteer opportunities on and leading up to election day, to developing and giving resources to non-partisan voter education initiatives.
 Election Day is a paid company holiday for the company's U.S.-based employees.